abhishekarya1/Hash-Define-myNotes/content/spring-boot/test.md

 ### Mockito Exceptions
 Mockito can detect unneccessary stubbings and throws `UnnecessaryStubbingException` upon detection (strict stubbing).

+If this exception is there, the stubbing is either redundant or unreachable.

 Use `lenient()` on stub to disable strict stubbing.
 ```java
 lenient().doNothing().when(itemRepository).saveItem();